FlorentOsmont/CruditeJS/README.md

 # CruditeJS

-A React library for building CRUD tables with filtering and pagination capabilities.
+A React library for building datatables with filtering, pagination, and more.
+Note that CruditeJS works with an API that follows its model (I made mine with Django REST Framework).

 ![Demo of CruditeJS table](demo.png)

-## Installation
+## Installation (Manual)

 1. Clone the repository:
 ```bash